cabrerac/cabrerac.github.io/scripts/lectures-sources/25-symposium-ml-deploy/ml-systems.md

 ---
-course_code: 25-stats-symposium
+course_code: 25-symposium-ml-deploy
-title: Artificial Intelligence and Machine Learning
+title: ML-based Systems
-description: This lecture presents the Artificial Intelligence and Machine Learning concepts.
-Their definition, history, implications, and applications.
+description: This lecture presents the Machine Learning context, its current narrative, and the motivation and definition of the ML-based Systems concept.
+We develop and elaborate on the need for a systems perspective when designing, developing, and deployment systems based on ML.
 session: 1
-start_time: 9:00 am
+start_time: 8:00 am
-end_time: 10:30 am
+end_time: 09:30 am
 hours: 1.5
 author: Christian Cabrera Jojoa
 email: chc79@cam.ac.uk